Do Hoverboards Catch Fire and Explode?

 Why Do Hoverboards Catch Fire?

 There is a simple science behind hoverboard fires.
 Just like your phone, laptop, and tablet, hoverboards get their power from a lithium battery.
-These batteries have highly inflammable liquid electrolyte swimming inside them.
+These batteries have highly inflammable liquid electrolytes swimming inside them.

 If in any case the thin plastic sheet separating the positive and the negative parts of the cells get punctured, the liquid will heat up so fast, leading to an explosion.
 Puncturing may occur due to the hoverboard smashing into objects at high speed, getting abused, or banging into staff.